tillgrallert/lossless-sente-export/readme.md

     - contains all custom fields
 23. Thumbnail
 24. VersionedLibraryProperty

+## Issues

+- the order of columns in tables differs between Sente libraries (why?!).
+This requires additional pre-processing
+- currently, I have found different sequences of columns in
+    + `Note`
+    + `Attachment`

 [^1]: It is unclear where this information is kept in the SQLite data base